1948 Costa Rican general election: Campaign

 In 1944, four days after the elections were over while celebrating the triumph of Teodoro Picado, Calderón's candidacy was announced for the next elections.

-The main opposition parties; the Democratic Party, the National Union Party and the Social Democratic Party held a convention to choose a single candidate.
-The pre-candidates were Fernando Castro Cervantes (Democrat), Otilio Ulate Blanco (Unionist) and José Figueres Ferrer (Social-Democrat).
-Figueres was eliminated in the first round and with his support, Ulate won in the second.
-Figueres was named chief of action and Mario Echandi was secretary general of the coalition, While Calderón was named candidate on 23 March 1947 at the Republican Convention.
+The principal opposition parties organized themselves into the National Compaction, an electoral coalition comprising the Democratic Party, the National Union Party, and the Social Democratic Party.
+To select a unified candidate, the coalition held a convention in which Fernando Castro Cervantes represented the Democrats, Otilio Ulate Blanco the National Union Party, and José Figueres Ferrer the Social Democrats.
+Figueres was eliminated in the first round of voting, and his supporters subsequently backed Ulate, who secured the nomination in the second round.
+Following the convention, Figueres was appointed chief of action for the coalition and Mario Echandi Jiménez became its secretary-general.
+Calderón was formally nominated by the National Republican Party on 23 March 1947 at the Republican Convention.